Yemigunju/An-Employee-Management-System---Project/README.md

 ## 14. Next 5 Employees
 This query retrieves the next group of employees after the first five records.

-What We Learned
+Lesson Learned
 - This query demonstrates something called pagination.
 - Pagination means showing results in smaller groups instead of all at once.
 - The first query shows the top 5 employees, and this query shows employees 6 to 10.
 - Pagination is useful when working with large datasets because it keeps results organized and easy to read.

 The next five employees are listed below:
-Mia
+Mia	Hernandez
-Sophia
+Sophia	Miller
-Harper
+Harper	Taylor
-Mia
+Mia	Hernandez
-Sophia
+Sophia	Miller

 Screenshot
 [![Next 5 Employees](Screenshots/Next_5_Employees_(Pagination).JPG)](Screenshots/Next_5_Employees_(Pagination).JPG)

-Screenshots/Next_5_Employees_(Pagination).JPG
 ---
 ## Key Business Insights